plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme-vs.md

 This code takes care of adding a Kernel object to the dependency injection system for us.

 This also uses the AddChatCompletionService() extension method we've created in the Configuration/ConfigurationExtensions.cs file.
-It abstracts the differences between using Azure OpenAI and OpenAI and uses a connection string to capture the configuration settings.
+It abstracts the differences between using Azure OpenAI and OpenAI by using a connection string to capture the configuration settings.

 3. On line 15, replace the `// TODO` with the following code used to extract the `IChatCompletionService` from the DI container: